ankitects/anki-manual/src/deck-options.md

   you have a large backlog that may take some time to get through, and you want to reduce the chances of forgetting more cards.

-  When using the SM-2 scheduler, overduessness is determined by comparing how overdue cards are, and how long their interval is.
+  When using the SM-2 scheduler, overdueness is determined by comparing how overdue cards are, and how long their interval is.
 For example, a card with a current interval of 5 days that is overdue by 2 days, will display before a card with a current interval of 10 days that is overdue by 3 days.